+Emotional Intelligence Skills continue to rank high when it comes to career success.
 The Graduate Management Admission Council surveyed alumni in April 2009 and found that interpersonal skills were the most valued quality in job performance for entry level and mid-level positions, and that interpersonal skills ranked second in importance for senior level positions, falling behind decision making skills.

-Emotional Intelligence Increases Your Effectiveness
+Emotional Intelligence Skills Increase Your Effectiveness

 Interpersonal or soft skills fall under the concept of emotional intelligence.
 Emotional intelligence or EQ, for short, is a group of personal and social competencies.
 They are not related to IQ, personality, aptitude or achievement.
 They can be remembered as four large skill areas, all beginning with the letter S: self-awareness, self-management, social awareness and social skills.
 These skills develop throughout life and naturally grow with age.
 However, these skills can be improved and developed at any point in one’s life to increase effectiveness in achieving personal and professional goals.

 In 1995, Daniel Goleman wrote the book, Emotional Intelligence: Why It Can Matter More Than IQ, which popularized this concept and shared research showing that it was emotional intelligence and not IQ that is the strongest predictor of career success.
 He shared how emotional intelligence skills are of critical importance in good leadership and often the differentiator between high and low performers across job classifications.

 The first reliable and valid emotional intelligence assessment was developed and released in the 1990s by Dr. Reuven Bar-On, called the EQ – i.
 This assessment measures one’s EQ or emotional quotient on 15 scales.
 Since its release, emotional intelligence has been measured extensively and research continues to document its importance in leadership and in star performers.